 CARB Proposes Amendments to LCFS: How Changes Will Affect Fleet Owners

 The California Air Resources Board (CARB) recently proposed several key changes to the Low Carbon Fuel Standard (LCFS) in an impact assessment report.
 The proposed amendments would increase the stringency of the LCFS and accelerate California’s push to carbon neutrality.
+This article provides an overview of the proposed amendments to the LCFS and explains how these changes would affect fleet owners and owners of electric forklifts.

 Proposed Changes to the Low Carbon Fuel Standard